Protect Your Loved Ones From Scams

 Millions of older adults fall prey to financial scams each year.
-Financial abuse currently effects about 20% of Americans age 65 or older and costs them nearly approximately $3 billion per year.
-In fact, it has become so widespread that The Wall Street Journal has called it an “epidemic” (“Fraudsters Try More Tricks on Elderly”, December 24, 2013).
+Financial abuse currently affects about 20% of Americans age 65 or older and costs them approximately $3 billion per year.
+In fact, it has become so widespread that The Wall Street Journal has called it an “epidemic.”
 Some of the more common scams include:

 Because the elderly tend to be more trusting, they are much more vulnerable to such scams.
 Women over age 80 who live alone are especially at risk.
 Simply warning your loved one about such scams however, may not be enough.
-Due to the prevalence of such scam artists and their effectiveness, you may also want to consider the following:
+Due to the prevalence of such scam artists and their effectiveness, you may also want to consider: